fetchai/genesis-fetchhub/stargate-migration.md

 # fetchd will detect missing config files and regenerate new ones
 fetchd version
+# must print `TODO_FETCHD_LATEST_TAG`
 ```

 Now you can edit `~/.fetchd/config/app.toml` and `~/.fetchd/config/config.toml` to add back any changes you made previously, or have a look at all the new settings.

+> You'll need to at least set your `moniker` back in `~/.fetchd/config/config.toml`.

-> The new configuration include a lots of new comments and descriptions of the parameters, so worth reviewing in any cases.
+> The new configuration include a lots of new comments and descriptions of the parameters, so worth reviewing them in any cases.

 ## Migrate genesis